MicrosoftDocs/cpp-docs/docs/cpp/conditional-operator-q.md

 ## Remarks
  The conditional operator (**? :**) is a ternary operator (it takes three operands).
 The conditional operator works as follows:

--   The first operand is implicitly converted to `bool`.
+-   The first operand is implicitly converted to **bool**.
 It is evaluated and all side effects are completed before continuing.

--   If the first operand evaluates to TRUE (1), the second operand is evaluated.
+-   If the first operand evaluates to **true** (1), the second operand is evaluated.

--   If the first operand evaluates to FALSE (0), the third operand is evaluated.
+-   If the first operand evaluates to **false** (0), the third operand is evaluated.

  The result of the conditional operator is the result of whichever operand is evaluated — the second or the third.
 Only one of the last two operands is evaluated in a conditional expression.